tfabris/BlueGigaEmpeg/README.md

 next step, below.

-Modify Empeg Car interior for I2S digital audio connection
+Modify empeg Car interior for I2S digital audio connection
 ------------------------------------------------------------------------------
 To perform this step, you must be comfortable with disassembling the empeg Car player and removing the disk drive tray in such a way as to not cause damage